2-12-4T

 In Whyte notation for the classification of steam locomotives by wheel arrangement, a 2-12-4 is a locomotive with one pair of unpowered leading wheels, followed by six pairs of powered driving wheels, and two pairs of unpowered trailing wheels.
+While it would be possible to make a tender locomotive of this type, all locomotives of this wheel arrangement were tank engines.